Current Issues

 Arlington County has suffered from three generational shocks in the last six years: COVID which has led to significant telework, a generational inflation shock post-COVID, and the loss of our largest and most dependable employer, the Federal Government.
-Many of the structural reforms that would improve our community have been stalled due to the backstop of the Federal Govt.
-This is no longer sustainable.
-We can no longer depend on Federal jobs for our prosperity.
+Many of the needed reforms that would improve our community have been stalled due to the backstop of the Federal Government as an employer.
+This is no longer a reliable solution.
+Federal jobs will for years to come be unreliable as an avenue for supporting our prosperity.
 We need to become the stewards of our own destiny through policies that make us more independent, prosperous, and resilient.

 I will focus on local issues.
 National issues are out of the County's control.
 In the face of funding cuts and punitive Federal actions, that can best be described as trolling, the best we can do is build a diverse economy that does not depend too much on any one funding source and secures the future of our community.

 Arlington, as well as Virginia, tax policies are relatively favorable in the DMV.
-I would like to freeze business tax rates to give businesses stability and predictability.
-I would also like to lower the meals tax that was recently increased to help local business and help reduce the cost of a drinks with friends or a dinner out with family.
+I would like to lower business tax rates to give businesses stability and incentive to fill out our vacant office buildings.
+I would also like to lower the meals tax that was recently increased.
+This will help local business and reduce the cost of a night out with friends or family.

 Housing